wavefrontHQ/docs/pages/doc/tracing_integrations.md

 Each integration
 1. Configures your distributed tracing system to send trace data to a Wavefront proxy.
 During integration setup, follow the prompts to create a new integration or use an existing integration.
-2. The proxy processes the data and sends it to your Wavefront service.
+2. The proxy processes the data and sends it to your Operations for Applications service.

 Part of setting up the integration is to configure the Wavefront proxy to listen for the trace data on an integration-specific port.

-Using an integration is the simplest way - [but not the only way](#alternatives-to-integrations) - to send trace data to the Wavefront service from a 3rd part tracing system.
+Using an integration is the simplest way - [but not the only way](#alternatives-to-integrations) - to send trace data to Operations for Applications from a 3rd part tracing system.

 ## Trace Data from an Integration